|

 mat.
 Notify the time keeper of the amount of injury time used.

 Have the score keeper log in the time used on the score sheet.
+If large wall or free standing clocks are

 being used, you will need to modify your mechanics; however,